marcusdesai/marcusdesai.github.io/content/2023/Aug/implementing-pos.md

 ## Parser

-And with that, we're done with the AST implementation.
+With that, we're done with the AST implementation.
 This is a pretty good point to jump out and (hopefully 😇) come back later as we'll be moving onto distinct topics for implementing the parser.
 Also, if you're here for automata stuff and are not too concerned about [Backus-Naur form][wiki-bnf] (BNF) or [recursive decent parsers][wiki-rdp] then click [here](#automata) to skip to the next section.

 The regex parser is implemented as a recursive decent parser, and we use BNF to write out the specification for how different syntactical elements are composed together.
 BNF is very useful to learn about (if you don't already know it) since it's a common subject when talking about parsing.
 [Python][py-gram], [Rust][rust-gram] and [Go][go-gram] all use BNF, [Extended BNF][wiki-ebnf] or extensions thereof to specify their grammars.